Xiaofei-it/pinoc/docs/pinoc_principle.md

 To avoid the above problems, Pinoc does not adopt the traditional classloader-based techniques, but adopt a novel technique which is classloader-free.
-Specifically, Pinoc executes the instructions written not in Java, but in the Zlang programming language, a flexible dynamically-typed programming language which runs on the JVM and supports access to Java objects and interaction with Java at runtime.
+Specifically, Pinoc executes the instructions written not in Java, but in the Zlang programming language, a flexible dynamically-typed programming language running on the JVM and supporting access to Java objects and interaction with Java at runtime.
 It is easy to convert Java instructions into Zlang instructions.

 ## Comparision with other techniques